mattvenn/efabless_project_tool/README.md

+# Project is out of date and doesn't work anymore.

+The website changes too much for me to keep the scraping up to date.

 # Efabless Project Tool

 Efabless don't yet have an API, so I've written this as a quick hack to get bulk project data from the Google sponsored MPW projects.